Data-Science-2Like/arXive-crawler/README.md

 When `--bib` is supplied als the bibliography will be extract out of the LaTeX archives.

 ## Known Issues
 - The crawler only reconizes the file types `.pdf`, `.tar.gz` and `.docx`.
-In very vew cases the downloaded file can also be a single tex file.
+In very few cases the downloaded file can also be a single tex file.